rmandvikar/git-tech-talk/README.md

     git clone https://github.com/rmandvikar/git-tech-talk.git
     ```
 2. Read.
    * Load the .session files sequentially using SciTE editor.
+If you plan to use SciTE then you need to clone at c:\git\git-tech-talk dir.
    * Or open the pdfs sequentially.

 #### Helpful files: